Synthetixio/synthetix-docs/content/contracts/source/contracts/BinaryOption.md

 converting between them.
 Whenever a bid is made or refunded, or an option claimed or exercised, the values in this contract are updated by the market.

+??? example "Related Contracts"

+    - [`BinaryOptionMarket`](BinaryOptionMarket.md): The parent contract of this binary option token.

 **Source:** [contracts/BinaryOption.sol](https://github.com/Synthetixio/synthetix/tree/v2.24.0/contracts/BinaryOption.sol)

 ## Architecture